 - There is a potential risk that the selection be made for self-interest.
 Discretion in index composition notably invites corruption, front-running, insider trading, or pressure by third-parties.

 - Moreover, benchmarks are prone to manipulations (Libor, FX) and have already attracted the attention of the SEC.

 - Some funds abuse the ‘passive’ label in their marketing.
 They often ask an index provider to build an index based on their proprietary methodology.

 The benefits of regulating

-The article suggests that the SEC specifies what will and will not make the calculators investment advisors, and who needs to be registered.
+The academic article Advisers by Another Name by Adriana Robertson and Paul Mahoney suggests that the SEC specifies what will and will not make the calculators investment advisors, and who needs to be registered.
 It will specify the fiduciary duty owed to investors, limit the use of performance-based fees, as well as prevent hidden profits.
 Advisors will have disclosure and contractual obligations, with the responsibility of not respecting guidelines, as well as restrictions on excessive compensations.
 Fund shareholders may bring actions to recover excessive fees.

 The article also provides a long legal analysis as to whether index providers actually match the definition of investment advisors, and if the publisher’s exemption is warranted (single-purpose indices clearly fail that clause).

 This approach will help the SEC enforce, as well as give the market clarity and predictability.
 It will bring transparency and reduce conflicts of interest, while the compliance costs would be modest.